chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ### NFS Version 4.0 Callback

-An NFS version 4.0 client uses the SETCLIENTID operation to advertise the IP address, port, and netid of its NFS version 4.0 callback service.
+An NFS version 4.0 client uses the SETCLIENTID operation for advertising the IP address, port, and netid of its NFS version 4.0 callback service.
 When an NFS version 4.0 server provides a backchannel service to an NFS version 4.0 client that uses RPC-over-RDMA version 2 for its forward channel, the server MUST advertise the backchannel service using either the "tcp" or "tcp6" netid.

-Because the backchannel does not operate on RPC-over-RDMA, no XDR data item in the NFS version 4.0 callback RPC program is DDP- eligible.
+Because the NFSv4.0 backchannel does not operate on RPC-over-RDMA, this document does not specify an Upper-Layer binding for the NFSv4.0 backchannel RPC program.

 ### NFS Version 4.1 Callback